Serving The West Coast of British Columbia

 Permits/Fees: Ask permission before entering the Indian reserve near Hesquiat.

 The Tatchu Trail is a newer coastal hike which begins with Air Nootka dropping you off at Rugged Point in Kyuquot Sound.
-From there it is a 4-5 day hike with all the spectacular beauty of the remote coastal wilderness.
-You will end your experience in Port Eliza in Esperanza Inlet where you could be picked up by the MV Uchuck III (if no return flight).
-Make sure to check with their schedule to co-ordinate the end day of your hike.
-This hike is becoming popular with those who have hiked other west coastal hikes and it is on par with the degree of difficulty found on the Nootka Trail and the Hesquiat Trail.
+From there it is a 4-5 day hike through the spectacular beauty of the remote coastal wilderness.
+You will end your experience in Port Eliza in the Esperanza Inlet.
+This hike is becoming popular with those who have hiked other west coastal hikes and it is on par with the degree of difficulty found on the Nootka Island Trail and the Hesquiat Trail.

 Distance and Duration: 32km with options 4-6 days.